shadematsumoto/shadematsumoto.github.io/projects/olelodictionary.md

 In addition to basic search features, the dictionary offers specialized methods to search for sayings containing specific Hawaiian words or English keywords.
 This project showcases the application of advanced data structures to improve performance in handling language-specific data, and also serves as a tool for learning about Hawaiian culture and language.

+Throughout this project, I worked with a partner for the project.
+I was in charge of creating the entire source code for him to reflect and explain the program in the project's essay.
+This meant I needed to make my code clear to read and understand.
+To do this, I ensured my code was clearly separated and utilized clear variables in order for my partner to follow along with the code.
+Overall, the collaboration was seemless as a final checkup was all that was needed to ensure both sides of the project looked clean and ready to submit.

 Source: <a href="https://github.com/shadematsumoto/Olelo-Dictionary"><i class="large github icon "></i>Olelo Dictionary</a>